cosmos/cips/cip-template.md

 ## Future Possibilities
 Think about what the natural extension and evolution of your proposal would be and how it would affect the network and project as a whole in a holistic way.
-Try to use this section as a tool to more fully consider all possible interactions with the project and language in your proposal.
+Try to use this section as a tool to more fully consider all possible interactions with the project and network in your proposal.
 Also consider how this all fits into the roadmap for the project and of the relevant sub-team.

 This is also a good place to "dump ideas", if they are out of scope for the RFC you are writing but otherwise related.